enel-gdh-educational/katacoda-scenarios/docker/part3/step1c.md

 `docker image push artifactorydocker.springlab.enel.com/enel-docker-course-img/hello-world-{Enel Id Number Axxxxxx}:v0.1`

 Here https://artifactory.springlab.enel.com/artifactory/webapp/#/artifacts/browse/tree/General/enel-docker-course-img
-you can see the result of pushing image (example in screenshot below)
+you can see the result of pushing image (see example in screenshot below if you don't have reading permissions on repository)

 --INSERIRE SCREENSHOT--